 Mandarin is currently spoken by nearly one-fifth of the world’s population.
-Since China is of one of the five permanent members of the United Nations Security Council, Chinese is also an “official” U.N. language.
+Since China is of one of the five permanent members of the United Nations Security Council, Chinese is also an official United Nations language.
 Chinese is one of the few world languages which remain pictographic.
 The writing of the language in itself can be described as an art form.

 The study of Chinese opens up a unique window into one of the world’s most ancient civilizations.
-Studying the Chinese language ultimately leads to learning Chinese history, cultural values, philosophical and religious beliefs, and aesthetic traditions.
-And the more proficient you become, the more you will be able to appreciate and understand China’s past and present.
-You will also understand and enjoy more when visiting historical sightseeing places such as Terracotta Warriors, the Great Wall, the Temple of Heaven, etc.
+Studying the Chinese language ultimately leads to learning Chinese history, cultural values, philosophical and religious beliefs and aesthetic traditions.
+The more proficient you become in the language, the more you will be able to appreciate and understand China’s past and present.
+You will also understand and enjoy more when visiting historical sightseeing places.

 The People’s Republic of China currently boasts the second largest economy in the world and is widely expected to become a major geopolitical force in the new millennium.
-Graduates with proficiency in Mandarin will be well positioned for jobs in government, international relations, finance, tourism, translation, teaching and more.
-With China being the most populous nation in the world with 1.28 billion people, the market share of fields and businesses which in some facet use Chinese in their operations is large.
+Graduates with proficiency in Mandarin will be well positioned for jobs in government, international relations, finance, tourism, translation and teaching.
+With China having a population of 1.28 billion people, the market share of fields and businesses which work with China continues to grow.

 Chinese is a tonal language consisting of four tones.
 This adds one more dimension to understanding and speaking the language.
-Learning how to write characters is also a rewarding and interesting experience for many new learners.
+Learning how to write characters is rewarding and an interesting experience for many new learners.
 These characteristics provide a lifetime of intellectual stimulation.

-COD offers Chinese courses in the traditional format where classes meet weekly and student have the opportunity to interact with an instructor and their peers.
-It also offers the opportunity to live and study abroad in Xi’an, China (coming in 2020.)
+COD offers Chinese courses in the traditional format where classes meet weekly and students have the opportunity to interact with an instructor and their peers.
+Studying Chinese courses also offers the opportunity to live and study abroad in Xi’an, China.
+Students will take the following courses:

 - Chinese 1100 – Chinese Civilization and Culture – 3 credit hours (taught in English)